-Property Health Check does not carry out laboratory testing to confirm that your house is free of pyrite.
-(Golders based in Naas, Co Kildare are perhaps one of the the best known pyrite testing companies in Ireland).
-However based on a visual examination we will give you our opinion as to the likelihood of previous movement in the floors as a result of the presence of pyrite.
+However, at Property Health Check based on a visual examination, we will give you our opinion as to the likelihood of previous movement in the floors as a result of the presence of pyrite.
 Depending on the property, pyrite testing can cost in the region of €1,500 – €2,500.

-If after testing (from a approved laboratory) you find that the back fill under your concrete floors is made up with contaminated pyrite rock, you will find as night follows day, that pyrite oxidation will occur under your floors which may lead to the lifting, swelling or heaving of the floor slabs and walls in your house.
+If after testing (from an approved laboratory) you find that the backfill under your concrete floors is made up with contaminated pyrite rock, you will find as night follows day, that pyrite oxidation will occur under your floors which may lead to the lifting, swelling or heaving of the floor slabs and walls in your house.
 The degree or extent of swelling will be determined primarily by the depth of back-fill under your floors and the percentage of pyrite in the back-fill.

 For those of us who think we don’t have any pyrite under our floors, it’s important to know that pyrite would be expected to be found in almost all quarries in Ireland.
 As a matter of interest pyrite occurs in most of the floors under our houses, but in such small percentages that it has no negative effect on our properties.
-Due to the abundance of pyrite, it is important to know the exact chemical make up of the pyrite back fill under our floors so that an accurate determination can be made as to future possible expansion if any, that may occur.
-This can only be determined by testing of the back-fill and measuring the full depth of the back-fill under the concrete floor.
+Due to the abundance of pyrite, it is important to know the exact chemical makeup of the pyrite backfill under our floors so that an accurate determination can be made as to future possible expansion if any, that may occur.
+This can only be determined by testing the backfill and measuring the full depth of the backfill under the concrete floor.

 It is important when taking the sample that the full depth of the back-fill down to unbroken ground should be measured and the floor be properly repaired and sealed by an experienced building surveyor or engineer to ensure that the damp proofing membrane and radon barrier are maintained.
 You certainly don’t want your pyrite test to end up causing you a radon problem.